Christmas market: Germany

+Italy

+Christmas in Italy begins on 8 December with the Feast of the Immaculate Conception, the day on which traditionally Christmas trees are erected, and ends on 6 January of the following year with Epiphany.

+In Italy, the oldest Christmas market is considered to be that of Bologna, held for the first time in the 18th century and linked to the feast of Saint Lucia.
+The tradition of the markets has however spread in Italy predominantly especially since the 1990s, with the birth of the first modern markets: among these, the first ever was that of Bolzano, born in 1991, which was followed by others in the area of Alto Adige, in particular in Merano, Bressanone, Vipiteno and Brunico.

+The Trento Christmas market, established in 1993, is renowned in Trentino.
+In Naples, where the tradition of the Neapolitan nativity scene has been famous for centuries, the exhibition of the nativity scenes made in the city's artisan shops is held every year in via San Gregorio Armeno.
+Noteworthy are the Christmas markets at Piazza Navona in Rome, in Verona, in Gubbio, in Alberobello, in Aosta, in Turin, in Asti, in Arezzo, in Florence, in Trieste, in Livigno, in Santa Maria Maggiore, Arco and in Cison di Valmarino.

+United Kingdom

 In 1982, Lincoln, England, established an annual Christmas market in early December.
 This remains one of the most extensive such market by area in the United Kingdom, with a claimed total of over 300 stalls attracting more than 100,000 visitors over its four days.
 Starting in 1997, Frankfurt Christmas Markets were established with support from Frankfurt in Birmingham, Edinburgh, Leeds, and Manchester.
 Other large Christmas markets have been held in England in Bath (since 2000) and Liverpool (since 2006).
 The Christmas markets are such a success that they are becoming a major pull factor to increase trade and visitor numbers to towns and cities.

 Birmingham's Christmas Market, primarily located on New Street between the Bullring shopping centre and the Council House, is the "largest outdoor Christmas market in the UK" as well as the "largest authentic German Christmas market outside of Germany or Austria".
 The market also offers live entertainment on the main stage.
 The market is held for approximately six weeks every year and usually closes around 23 December.
 Manchester's Christmas Markets have also been successful, with 300 stalls over eight city locations, with each location being themed to create a different atmosphere such as French, World, and German, with European-themed stalls on the Albert Square, Manchester proving to be the most popular.

+United States

 German immigrants carried Christmas market celebrations to the United States.
-It is celebrated in such cities as Chicago, Denver, and Tulsa.
+It is celebrated in such cities as Chicago, Denver, Salt Lake City, Tulsa, and Grand Rapids.